DUBS A

 The Australian Model Engineer’s Edwin project was a good place to start.

 Already having pieces of brass sheet, (ex scrap metal yards), I started by making the side frames and end beams.
-The four wheels were turned from bronze stock, coming from another modeler’s workshop.
+The four wheels were turned from bronze stock, coming from another modeller’s workshop.
 I was quite pleased when I managed to get the assembled coupling rods and wheels turning freely.
 And yes, there had to be some inbuilt slack.

 The butane gas tank with tapped hole